Gradient Schr\"odinger Operators, Manifolds with Density and applications: Applications

-Now, we are ready to establish the main theorem in this section.
 Here, we extend a recent result of P. Petersen and W. Wylie \cite{PPetWWyl10} relaxing the hypothesis to a $L^2-$type bound of the scalar curvature $R$.
 Moreover, they assume that the Weyl tensor vanishes identically, we change that condition by an inequality between the scalar curvature and the Ricci curvature.

 \begin{theorem} Let $(\Sigma , g , \phi , \lambda)$ be a complete shrinking soliton of dimension $n\geq 3$ so that $\lambda R \leq \abs{{\rm Ric} }^2$.
 Assume that there exists a sequence of cut-off functions $\set{\psi _i}_i \subset C^\infty _0 (\Sigma)$ such that $0 \leq \psi _i \leq 1 $ in $\Sigma$, the compact sets $\Omega _i := \psi _i ^{-1}(1)$ form an increasing exhaustion of $\Sigma$, and the sequence of weighted energies $\set{ \int _\Sigma |\nabla \psi _i|^2 R ^2 e^\phi \, dv_\Sigma }_i$ is bounded.